floooh/floooh.github.io/_posts/2020-08-23-sokol-bindgen.md

 full blown C parser.
 The downside of this approach is that it makes the original source file messy to read with all those annotations.

-- Hacking an existing C compiler or using libllvm to extract the required type information.
+- Hacking an existing C compiler or using libclang to extract the required type information.
 This falls into the category 'big software project on its own', definitely more work than I want to invest into a solution.